Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - Iowa State has played seven games, with three wins against the spread.

-- Iowa State is 3-2 against the spread and 4-1 overall this season when the team scores more than 21.7 points.
+- When Iowa State records more than 21.7 points, it is 3-2 against the spread and 4-1 overall.

-- When Iowa State amasses over 356.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Iowa State churns out over 356.7 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Cyclones have six giveaways this season, while the Mountaineers have seven takeaways .
+- This year, the Cyclones have six turnovers, one fewer than the Mountaineers have takeaways (7).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.